 In addition to committing to helping make affordable homes possible in Scott County, there are three primary advantages to our partnership:

 - Timely rent payments.
 In 2018, the average rent assistance payment to partner landlords was $700/month ($8,400 per year).

-- Mediation and Support: CDA Housing Specialists work between clients and landlords to increase effective communication regarding tenant or property concerns with the goal of preventing lease infractions and improving the success of the tenancy.
+- Mediation and Support: CDA Housing Specialists work between clients and landlords to increase effective communication regarding tenant or property concerns to prevent lease infractions and improve the success of the tenancy.